Lorentz Severin Skougaard: Personal life

 Lorentz Severin Skougaard moved to the United States in 1866.
-In 1869, the same year when he married, Clark began making annual summer visits to Norway with Skougaard, eventually building a house on an island near Skougaard's family home.
-Clark's son, born in 1870, bears the middle name of Severin.
-When in New York City, Skougaard lived in Clark's flat at 64 West 22nd Street.
-The apartment was a favorite evening resort for music lovers, attracted by Skougaard's very companionable qualities, and the house for years was known as "Severini Hall".
-According to Nicholas Fox Weber's biographer of the Clark family (The Clarks of Cooperstown, 2007), Clark led a double life, in the United States a family man, in Europe a gay aesthete.
+Clark began making annual summer visits to Norway with Skougaard in 1869, the same year that Clark married.
+The American eventually built a house on an island near Skougaard's family home.
+Clark's eldest son, born in 1870, was given the middle name of Severin.
+When in New York City, Skougaard stayed in Clark's flat at 64 West 22nd Street.
+The apartment was a favorite spot for evening musicales, attracted by Skougaard's companionable qualities, and the house for years was known as "Severini Hall".
+According to Nicholas Fox Weber's biography of the Clark family (The Clarks of Cooperstown, 2007), Clark led a double life, in the United States a family man, in Europe a gay aesthete.
 For 19 years his closest companion was Skougaard.

 On 14 February 1885, in New York City, Skougaard died of typhoid fever.

 Legacy

-Clark eulogized him in a privately published biographical sketch, Lorentz Severin Skougaard : a sketch, mainly autobiographic and created a $64,000 endowment in his memory for Manhattan's Norwegian Hospital, 4th Avenue & 46th Street.
+Clark eulogized his friend in a privately published biographical sketch, Lorentz Severin Skougaard: a sketch, mainly autobiographic, and created a $64,000 endowment in his memory for Manhattan's Norwegian Hospital, at 4th Avenue & 46th Street.

-Clark also commissioned Brotherly Love (1886–87) to American sculptor George Grey Barnard to adorn his friend's grave in Langesund, Norway.
+Clark also commissioned Brotherly Love (1886–87), by American sculptor George Grey Barnard, to adorn his friend's grave in Langesund, Norway.
 The homoerotic sculpture depicts two nude male figures blindly reaching out to each other through the block of marble that separates them.

-Later Clark moved Barnard to New York City and maintained him.
+Later, Barnard moved to New York City and Clark helped to maintain him.